mc-mejia/HCIGroupProject/FinalReport.md

 This scheme maintains the general idea of our original color scheme, but refines it and tones it down.

 ## Discussion

+This project has taught us about the importance of separation between user and designer.
+Since we are all college students, we wanted to create an app that would cater to our needs, but neglected to consider other types of users.
+Because of this, our app for art amateurs became one of many digital discussion boards produced by the overall class.
+Our ideas became similar because we all projected our point of view as college students on to the potential and current visitors of WCMA.
+Furthermore, the process of iterative design validated our confidence with trial and error.
+We were much more willing to pitch new ideas and have them rejected as opposed to constantly stressing over one idea and hoping that it ends up being right.
+It helped us get rid of any preconceived notions or assumptions we had about our project not necessarily by illuminating the “correct” design path, but rather by crossing out the designs that cannot function and allowing us the freedom to find new methods or ideas that would work with our own interests.
+Our final design, as a result of this process, is far from the original image that anyone in InterprArt initially visualized.
+The smartwatch design process forced us to learn that “less is more” and our initial task flows would be too complicated and a more streamlined version would be favorable to users.
+This intuitively makes sense because less actions means less room for confusion.
+Despite our own intuitions and the helpful testing participants, we would have benefitted from more iterations upon our design.
+More specifically, it would have been nice to create iterations of our design with smaller changes among them as we learn different topics in Human-Computer Interaction (HCI).
+For example, we could have tested the functionality of our design in black and white and added color after we were introduced to color theory.

 ## Appendix
 [Paper Prototype](http://mc-mejia.github.io/HCIGroupProject/paperprototype/).